 In 1926 Eamon de Valera stood as a Sinn Fein candidate and as the Sinn Fein party which was banned in Northern Ireland he was arrested charged and sentenced to 3 months in jail.
 It was my grandmother and mother who were designated to look after Dev while he was in jail i.e. his washing and food requirements.
 This was done before the founding of Fianna Fail which was to become the final hammer blow to any chance of getting changes to the treaty.

 It was also in this period that she lost her father who while leading a strike by low docks workers they were attacked by the RIC and he was killed, leaving my grandmother with 3 sons William, James and John,plus my mother who was the youngest and was very close to her.

 As my mother and grandmother got older and the demise of Sinn Fein took hold and as a small family needed to be reared, my mother made contact with her grandfather McGuinness who lived in Portaferry, Co Down who in turn introduced her to farmers in the area providing the seed money, enabling herself and her mother set up a small wholesale /retail green grocery business in Belfast Market (which she and my father continued to operate right up to 1970)

 Around 1930 she met my father John Kelly.
 At that time he was working in the Irish News, they got married in 1933.
-Her great friend Winnie Carney was her bridesmaid, they went on to have 9 children, whom they educated to the highest standards 2 teaching nuns, 2 engineers, a cost accountant, a solicitor, a nurse, my oldest sister and I both at separate times worked in the business, you can see from this that there was not much left at the end of the week for luxuries but we never went without anything.
+They went on to have 9 children, whom they educated to the highest standards 2 teaching nuns, 2 engineers, a cost accountant, a solicitor, a nurse, my oldest sister and I both at separate times worked in the business, you can see from this that there was not much left at the end of the week for luxuries but we never went without anything.